Raicuparta/nomai-vr/README.md

 * Go to "Debug" and change (if needed) "Working Directory" to **OWML's directory** (no need to change anything else);
 * In the top menu go to "Project" > "Unload Project", and then "Project" > "Reload Project".

 After doing this, the project references should be working.
+When you build the solution, the dll and json files will be copied to `OWML/NomaiVR`, so you can start the game and test right away.
+Pressing "Start" on Visual Studio will start the game through OWML.

-If for some reason they're not, you'll have to set everything manually.
-To fix the build paths and automatically copy the files to OWML, edit the "Build Events" in the properties menu.
-To fix the references, right-click "References" in the Solution Explorer > "Add Reference", and add all the missing DLLs (references with yello warning icon).
+If for some reason none of this is working, you might have to set everything manually:

+* To fix the build paths and automatically copy the files to OWML, edit the "Build Events" in the properties menu.
+* To fix the references, right-click "References" in the Solution Explorer > "Add Reference", and add all the missing DLLs (references with yello warning icon).

 ## Help / Discuss development / Tell me about your day